What Is Project Success? Definition, Challenges and Practical Tips

 The results of the target circle serve as a basis for the project proposal.

-Tip: In reality, you will find that not everybody is available straight away.
+Tip: In reality, you will find that not all relevant individuals are available straight away.
 Therefore, work in iterations, i.e. from the rough to the detailed.
-Stakeholder map and target circle can also be drawn up in parallel depending on the availability of people.
+Stakeholder map and target circle can also be drawn up in parallel depending on the availability of the required individuals.
 However: the more people you have on board from the beginning the better.
 This is the quickest way to gather all relevant information and perspectives.

 What Are Typical Stumbling Blocks?